NoumenaDigital/npl-integrations/README.md

 ![img.png](docs/img.png)

-If not
+If the line is not present, follow the steps below to add it:

-1. Use the `sudo nano /etc/hosts` command to open the file in a text editor.
+1. Use the `sudo vim /etc/hosts` command to open the file in a text editor.
+Enter your password when prompted for this admin command.
-2. Navigate to the end of the file and add the line `127.0.0.1 keycloak`.
+2. Navigate to the end of the file, press `i` to enter insert mode and add the line `127.0.0.1 keycloak`.
-3. Save by pressing `Ctrl + O` and then `Enter`.
+3. Save by pressing `Esc`, then type `:wq` and press `Enter`.

 ### Build & run

 To build and run the project, follow the steps below:

-1. Run `mvn clean install` to build and generate NPL-api and clients.
+1. Run `mvn clean install` to build and generate NPL-API and clients.
-2. Run `docker compose up --build -d` to ensure python and frontend are also build, then create and start containers.
+2. Run `docker compose up --build -d` to ensure the python listener service, the python Streamlit UI and the typescript React frontend are build in addition to engine and engine dependencies, then create and start containers.

 ### Service endpoints